 Responding to these environmental, social and governance considerations and implementation of these goals and initiatives involves risks and uncertainties, requires capital and operating investments, and depends in part on third-party performance, or data and changing regulatory schemes that are outside the Company's control.
 The Company cannot guarantee that it will achieve its announced environmental, social and governance goals and initiatives.
 In addition, some stakeholders may disagree with the Company's goals and initiatives.
-Any failure, or perceived failure, by the Company to achieve its goals, further its initiatives, adhere to its public statements, comply with federal, state or international environmental, social and governance laws and regulatory proceedings against the Company and could materially adversely affect the Company's business, ability to recruit and retain associates, reputation, results of operations, financial condition and stock price.
+Any failure, or perceived failure, by the Company to achieve its goals, further its initiatives, adhere to its public statements, comply with federal, state or international environmental, social and governance laws and regulations, or meet evolving and varied stakeholder expectations and standards could result in legal and regulatory proceedings against the Company and could materially adversely affect the Company's business, ability to recruit and retain associates, reputation, results of operations, financial condition and stock price.